ibm-cloud-docs/monitoring/launch.md

 ## Launch the Secure web UI
 {: #launch_step3}

-By default, the *Monitor* view opens when you launch the Sysdig web UI.
+By default, the *Monitor* view opens when you launch the monitoring UI.

 To access the *Secure* web UI, complete the following steps: